halkyonio/java-kind-client/README.md

 ## A Quarkus CLI to manage locally a kubernetes cluster

-The goal of this project is to manage using a Java CLI a Kubernetes cluster and to provision it with some packages: ingress, argocd, gitea, etc.
+The goal of this project is to manage using a Java CLI a Kubernetes cluster and to provision it with some packageCRS: ingress, argocd, gitea, etc.

 The Client proposes different commands such as:
 - Create/delete/start/stop a kubernetes cluster,